saikatbishal/image-classification-using-keras/README.md

 # image-classification-using-keras
-Multi class classification of images with concolutional neural network(CNN) using keras and tensorflow.
+Multi class classification of images with convolutional neural network(CNN) using keras and tensorflow.